A USC office removes 'field' from its curriculum, citing possible racist connotations

 "This change supports anti-racist social work practice by replacing language that could be considered anti-Black or anti-immigrant in favor of inclusive language," the memo reads.
 "Language can be powerful, and phrases such as 'going into the field' or 'field work' may have connotations for descendants of slavery and immigrant workers that are not benign."

 The change at the USC school comes as a growing number of entities take steps to remove terminology with ties to slavery or racism.
 Within the computer science field, some people are ditching terms like "master" and "slave," while the Girl Guides of Canada recently renamed its "Brownies" branch.
-And two offices within the Michigan health department announced this month that their employees will no longer use the term "field workers."
+And two offices within the Michigan health department announced this month that their employees will no longer use the term "field work," according to a memo obtained by NPR.

 Mildred Joyner, the president of National Association of Social Workers (NASW), said she applauds the USC office for its change — and while she isn't aware of other universities doing the same, she disagrees with those that say the office is going too far.